ClouDesire/docusaurus/docs/onboarding-extra-resources.md

 * From 1 to 9 users: €5/user
 * From 10 users: €3/user

-If customer choose 15 users, the total amount would be:
+If customer chooses 15 users, the total amount will be:
 9 x € 5,00 + 6 x € 3,00 = € 63,00

 ### Volume scheme